-Imtiaz Ali's Laila Majnu 2018-2024- Reconstructed, Deconstructed
+Film Review Laila Majnu and Mobile- Reconstructed, Deconstructed

 Hi,

-So, after much contemplation—actually, not contemplation, neither influence, but sheer lack of choice—I watched Laila Mjanu on Netflix yesterday.
+So, after much contemplation—actually, not contemplation, neither influence, but sheer lack of choice—I watched Laila Majnu on Netflix yesterday.
 I shouldn't have watched it, though.
 No, the film is not bad at all, but the kind of involvement and intensity it leads you through, even after it ends, is crazy, and for that reason, I felt I shouldn't have watched it.

 I am having a major hangover from this movie as I write this.
 Yes, it is a good film.
 The reason, I have not watched this film despite loving Tripti Dimri in Bulbul is that I hate watching stories of star-crossed lovers, and Laila Majnu tops that list all around the world.

+Then, what sets this film apart?
+Well, I would say it is the modern-day setting that draws relevance, relativity, and engagement without heavy-weight starry actors.
 If you ask me, this film is Imtiaz Ali's finest film along with Jab We Met and Rockstar.
 I never liked Tamasha, or Harry Sejal at all, judge me but I feel the failed projects felt less like Imtiaz Ali and more like some sort of project pressure, stars to be cast or so.

 What's your mobile number?